-• Lowest overall attendance of a company's Directors in 2019 was 14%, in 2020 was 10%, in 2021 was 40% and in 2022 was 41.67%.
+• Lowest overall attendance of a company's Directors in 2021 was 22%, in 2022 was 40% and in 2023 was 44%.

 Even though it is mandatory for Chairpersons of Audit Committee and Stakeholders Relationship Committee to attend AGMs, some of them have not attended AGMs.